History of Mexico: Maya

 Maya cultural characteristics, such as the rise of the ahau, or king, can be traced from 300 BCE onward.
-During the centuries preceding the classical period, Maya kingdoms sprang up in an area stretching from the Pacific coasts of southern Mexico and Guatemala to the northern Yucatán Peninsula.
-The egalitarian Maya society of pre-royal centuries gradually gave way to a society controlled by a wealthy elite that began building large ceremonial temples and complexes.
+During the centuries preceding the classical period, Maya kingdoms stretched from the Pacific coasts of southern Mexico and Guatemala to the northern Yucatán Peninsula.
+The egalitarian Maya society of pre-royal centuries gradually led to a society controlled by a wealthy elite that began building large ceremonial temples and complexes.
 The earliest known long-count date, 199 AD, heralds the classic period, during which the Maya kingdoms supported a population numbering in the millions.
 Tikal, the largest of the kingdoms, alone had 500,000 inhabitants, though the average population of a kingdom was much smaller—somewhere under 50,000 people.
-The Maya speak a diverse family of languages known as Mayan.

 Teotihuacan

 Teotihuacan is an enormous archaeological site in the Basin of Mexico, containing some of the largest pyramidal structures built in the pre-Columbian Americas.
 Apart from the pyramidal structures, Teotihuacan is also known for its large residential complexes, the Avenue of the Dead, and numerous colorful, well-preserved murals.
 Additionally, Teotihuacan produced a thin orange pottery style that spread through Mesoamerica.

 The city is thought to have been established around 100 BCE and continued to be built until about 250 CE.
 The city may have lasted until sometime between the 7th and 8th centuries CE.
 At its zenith, perhaps in the first half of the 1st millennium CE, Teotihuacan was the largest city in the pre-Columbian Americas.
-At this time it may have had more than 200,000 inhabitants, placing it among the largest cities of the world in this period.
+At this time, it may have had more than 200,000 inhabitants, placing it among the world's largest cities in this period.
 Teotihuacan was even home to multi-floor apartment compounds built to accommodate this large population.

 The civilization and cultural complex associated with the site is also referred to as Teotihuacan or Teotihuacano.
-Although it is a subject of debate whether Teotihuacan was the center of a state empire, its influence throughout Mesoamerica is well documented; evidence of Teotihuacano presence can be seen at numerous sites in Veracruz and the Maya region.
-The Aztecs may have been influenced by this city.
+Although it is a subject of debate whether Teotihuacan was the center of a state empire, its influence throughout Mesoamerica is well documented.
 The ethnicity of the inhabitants of Teotihuacan is also a subject of debate.
 Possible candidates are the Nahua, Otomi or Totonac ethnic groups.
 Scholars have also suggested that Teotihuacan was a multiethnic state.